appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/connect-datasource.md

 6. Set the required connection parameters to connect to your datasource.
 If you are on [Business Edition](https://www.appsmith.com/pricing), you can configure production and staging datasources using [datasource environments](/connect-data/concepts/Datasource-Environments).
 Appsmith encrypts all your datasource credentials and stores them securely.
 For a complete description of the connection parameters, see the [Reference guide](/connect-data/reference) for your datasource.

 :::info
-If your datasource is locally hosted, follow the instructions in [Connect Datasouce on Local Machine](/connect-data/how-to-guides/how-to-work-with-local-apis-on-appsmith) to get the hostname.
+If your datasource is locally hosted, follow the instructions in [Connect Datasource on Local Machine](/connect-data/how-to-guides/how-to-work-with-local-apis-on-appsmith) to get the hostname.
 :::

 7. Click the **Test** button to test the connection and ensure the datasource is valid.